ysfcvck/BookApp/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  Admin Panel
+  **Admin Panel**
-- User, book, category, genre, order and advertisement in this panel management can be done.
+- In this panel; user, book, category, genre, order and advertisement management can be done.
 - The user with the admin role cannot be deleted from the system.
 - When the user places an order, they appear on the admin panel as pending orders.
 When the admin or moderator approves the order, the order is marked as sent.
 - Ads on the homepage in the user interface can be changed from this panel.